canonical/open-documentation-academy/snapcraft/how-to/go-applications/go-applications.md

 The `summary` cannot exceed 79 characters.
 You can use a chevron '>' in the `description` key to declare a multi-line description.

-The `adopt-info: woke` indicates that the snap should use metadata from the part named `woke`.
-This means that Snapcraft will look within the source repository defined in the `woke` part to find and adopt specific metadata such as `version`.
+The `adopt-info` keyword is used to import metadata from other sources within the upstream project.
+This reduces redundancy and ensures consistency.
+Here, Snapcraft will look within the source repository defined in the `woke` part to find and adopt metadata such as `version`.

 ### Base